flutter/website/src/docs/development/tools/android-studio.md

 Hot Reload works by injecting updated source code files into the running Dart VM (Virtual Machine).
 This includes not only adding new classes, but also adding methods and fields to existing classes, and changing existing functions.
 A few types of code changes cannot be hot reloaded though:

-* Global variable initializers.
+* Global variable initializers
-* Static field initializers.
+* Static field initializers
-* The `main()` method of the app.
+* The `main()` method of the app

 For these changes you can fully restart your application, without having to end your debugging session:

 1. Don't click the Stop button; simply re-click the Run button (if in a run session) or Debug button (if in a debug session), or shift-click the 'hot